Last updated: February 11, 2019

 Bills to Remove Possible Jail Time — Often Imposing a Fine — for Simple Possession (“Decriminalization”)

-Twenty-two states and Washington, D.C. have already decriminalized or legalized marijuana possession.
+Twenty-three states and Washington, D.C. have decriminalized or legalized marijuana possession.

 Effective Medical Marijuana Bills

-States with bills to create comprehensive medical cannabis programs: 10
+States with bills to create comprehensive medical cannabis programs: 10, plus the U.S. Virgin Islands, where the bill has been signed into law

 Don’t see your state?